alarm-redist/fifty-states/analyses/NJ_leg_2020/doc_NJ_leg_2020.md

 ## Simulation Notes
 We sample 15,000 districting plans for New Jersey's lower house across 5 independent runs of the SMC algorithm.
-We introduce a total municipality splits constraint of strength 2.4 and increase the number of merge-split proposals per SMC step to
+We introduce a total municipality splits constraint of strength 2.4 and increase the number of merge-split proposals per SMC step to 139 total.
+Additionally, we balanced county/muni splits by setting pop_muni in the shd merged map to 3*get_target(map_shd_merged).

 We sample XX,XXX districting plans for Illinois's upper house across 5 independent runs of the SMC algorithm.